rcgsheffield/sheffield_hpc/stanage/software/apps/jupyter.rst

     jupyter notebook --generate-config

-6. Set up a password for your Jupyter notebook (This is only done once).
-To do this, use the command:
+6. Set up a password for your Jupyter notebook (this only needs doing once), with the following command:

 .. code-block:: bash